scverse/governance/in_progress/roles.md

 Becoming a core developer allows contributors to merge approved pull requests, cast votes for and against merging a pull-request, and be involved in deciding major changes to the API, and thereby more easily carry on with their project related activities.
 Core developers are on our [@scverse/core-devs](https://github.com/orgs/scverse/teams/core-devs) GitHub team (**TODO**).
 Core developers are expected to review code contributions while adhering to the [core developer guide](CORE_DEV_GUIDE.md) (**TODO**).
-New core developers can be nominated by any existing core developer, and for details on that process see our core developer guide.

 All core packages must have at least one core developer as a maintainer.
+New core developers can be nominated by any existing core developer.
+While there is no hard-and-fast rule about who can be nominated, ideally, they should have:

+* Been part of the community for at least two months
+* Contributed significant changes of their own
+* Contributed to the discussion and review of others' work
+* Collaborated in a way befitting our community values

+After nomination voting will happen on a private mailing list by the core team.
+While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.

 Primary maintainers of new core packages, who are not already core developers, will be invited to join.

 ## Steering Council